radhey24h/cloud-in-depth/aws-in-depth/Day-1-Cloud-Introduction-AWS-Basics/01-cloud-concepts-aws-basics.md

 Load balancing distributes incoming network traffic across multiple servers or resources in a balanced manner.
 It ensures optimal resource utilization, improves responsiveness, and prevents any single server from being overwhelmed by distributing workloads effectively.

 # Introduction to AWS
-Amazon Web Services (AWS) is a comprehensive cloud computing platform provided by Amazon.
+Amazon Web Services (AWS) is a cloud computing platform provided by Amazon.
 It offers a wide range (more then 200) of services, including computing power, storage options, and networking, allowing users to build and scale applications efficiently.

 AWS provides on-demand cloud services with pay-as-you-go pricing, making it a flexible and cost-effective solution for businesses of all sizes.

 ## Creating an Account with AWS